 How Bioidentical Hormones are Made:

-The Most Common Bioidentical hormones:
+The Most Common Bioidentical Hormones:

 Bioidentical DHEA: An alternative to estradil for women, DHEA is emerging as an increasingly popular choice.
 It also may help some women well before menopause to improve reproductive health.
-By percent, this could be the fastest growing segment of all types of hormone replacement.
+By percent, this could be the fastest growing segment of all types of natural hormone replacement.

-Safety and Effectiveness of Bioidentical Hormones:
+Safety and Effectiveness of Bioidentical Hormone Replacement Therapy:

-This website aims to be informative and independent, but before considering bioidentical hormone replacement therapy you should check with you doctor and consider all of the risks and benefits.
-We will cover the many uses of this type of therapy using natural; hormones, from the more well-known uses in the replacement of estrogen, to less well-known uses that might help fight sever acne in teens and low testosterone in men.
+This website aims to be informative and independent.
+However, before considering bioidentical hormone replacement therapy you should check with you doctor and consider all of the risks and benefits.
+We will cover the many uses of this type of therapy using natural hormones, from the more well-known uses in the replacement of estrogen, to less well-known uses that might help fight sever acne in teens and low testosterone in men.
 We will provide updates on everything from how this natural alternative therapy can be administered, to the different preparations that are being used, to the symptoms it is being used to target.

 – Listing of common bioidentical hormones: Covers the major hormones that BHRT seeks to naturally replace or augment in both men and women.
 There are others but we choose to focus on those used most commonly and for which there is some data and experience

-– Bioidentical Hormone Benefits: A Top 10 listing of the potential benefits of BHRT in men and women, focusing on management of symptoms and reduction of future problems.
+– Bioidentical Hormones Benefits: A Top 10 listing of the potential benefits of BHRT in men and women, focusing on management of symptoms and reduction of future problems.
 Again, we are unbiased and willing to present a well-rounded view, but this does not mean we are not excited about BHRT.

-- OTC Approaches: Covers the natural nutrients and supplements you can buy over the counter that may help you produce natural hormones.
+– Natural Approaches: Covers the natural nutrients and supplements you can buy over the counter that may help you produce natural hormones.
 While not technically bioidentical hormones, these foods may produce an effect in some people with milder symptoms

 We also have an About Us page if you want to know more about why we are here.